-The comparison SRI universe is consistent with the Sub-Fund's reference benchmark.
+The SRI comparison universes are consistent with the Fund's investment strategy.

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund are:
+The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Fund are:

-- The Sub-Fund's average ESG score: for the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The average ESG score of the SRI universe: to verify that the average ESG score of the Sub-Fund outperforms the average ESG score of the SRI universe. - The Sub-Fund's share of sustainable investments - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Percentage of the number of issuers of the Fund identified as being non-investable: for the calculation method, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" - Percentage of sustainable investment of the Fund.